arlac77/repository-provider/README.md

 **Extends RepositoryOwner(BaseProvider)**

-Provider with a single set of repositories
+Provider holding a single set of repositories (no repository groups)

 ### repository